Cheap cards to use abroad

 For this reason, you should also think about how you should use your cards to minimise fees.
 For example, will you avoid charges by paying with your card rather than using it to withdraw money.

 - Only take cards you plan to use.
 Leave the others in a safe place at home.

 - Note down the emergency phone number for your cards – it’ll be on the back of the card.
 Keep the numbers separate from your cards, in case they get lost or stolen.
-It’s better to write down the +44 number than an 08** number, as the second type may not work from abroad.
+It’s better to write down the +44 number than an 08** number, as the second type might not work from abroad.

 - Tell your card provider or bank where you’re going and give them your contact details (including a mobile number), or they might think your overseas purchases are fraudulent and cancel your card.
-It may be worth taking another card from a different bank, if you have one, so you’re not stuck for cash if your main card is blocked.
+It might be worth taking another card from a different bank, if you have one, so you’re not stuck for cash if your main card is blocked.